jbuchananr/Covid-Contract-Tracing-System/README.md

 * Automatic checkin at 12:00 AM for users who are still checked in
 * Checks out and marks users who have not checked out in over 24 Hours
 * Admin Page where you can query information from online database based of Month, Day, and Student ID
+## Check out the website
+<p> Recently this project got converted to a website for more efficient use!
+You can check it out <a href="https://zebe-track.herokuapp.com/"> HERE <\a>

 ## Install